yoshiohasegawa/python-data-structures/assets/long_description.md

 <h1 align="center">Python Data Structures</h1>
-<h3 align="center">⚠️ This package is currently in development ⚠️</h3>
+<h4 align="center">For all of your data structure needs</h4>

 # About
 A Python package that contains common data structures.
+Data structures within this package also contain associated search and sorting algorithms.
+The intention of this package is mostly a learning endeavor but, it may also be used for various build purposes.
+I hope you find it easy to understand and interact with.
+If you have any questions or comments, please feel free to [reach out](#contact).

 # Getting Started
 ## Installation